ros2/rmw_connext/README.md

 QoS profiles can be specified in XML according to the load order specified [here](https://community.rti.com/static/documentation/connext-dds/5.2.0/doc/manuals/connext_dds/html_files/RTI_ConnextDDS_CoreLibraries_UsersManual/Content/UsersManual/How_to_Load_XML_Specified_QoS_Settings.htm). `url_profile` and `string_profile` cannot be used.

 ROS will use the profile with the `is_default_qos="true"` attribute.
-That profile will be used as a base and it will be overridden with the ROS specific policies except when `rmw_qos_profile_system_default` is used.
+That profile will be used as a base and it will be policies defined in the ROS qos profile will be overriden, except when `rmw_qos_profile_system_default` is used.

 For example:

 ```xml